-The Harold M. Weintraub Graduate Student Award recognizes outstanding achievment during graduate studies in the biological sciences.
+The Harold M. Weintraub Graduate Student Award recognizes outstanding achievement during graduate studies in the biological sciences.

 Fred Hutch established this annual award to honor the bold, creative, pioneering spirit embodied by Hal Weintraub.
 Weintraub also earned deep respect and admiration as a caring mentor and supportive colleague.

 A committee consisting of Fred Hutch faculty and students will select up to twelve awardees from the nominations on the basis of quality, originality, and scientific significance, as well as to represent a diverse range of research topics.
-Expenses will be covered by The Fred Hutch Weintraub and Groudine Fund, established to foster intellectual exchange through the promotion of programs for graduate students, fellows and visiting scholars.
+Expenses will be covered by the Weintraub/Groudine Fellowship for Science and Human Disease, established to foster intellectual exchange through the promotion of programs for graduate students, fellows and visiting scholars.

 Only one nomination may be submitted per department or program.

-Please address questions regarding this award or the symposium to Susan Parkhurst.
+Please address questions regarding this award or the symposium to firstname.lastname@example.org.

 We have created an e-mail list to keep you up-to-date on the latest about the Weintraub Award.
 All announcements are made via this list.
 Subscribers will receive a call for nomination in October and an announcement of the award recipients in March.

 To unsubscribe from the list, send a blank e-mail to email@example.com from the e-mail address you want to unsubscribe.
 You will receive an autoresponder with further instructions for leaving the list.
 If you need help managing your subscription or un-subscription, contact firstname.lastname@example.org.